Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_push_content.md

 -   xxxx: Content of message（it will show what the sender sent）
 -   badge: corner mark, represent the number of offline messages
 -   sound: sound of alert when receiving APNs
--   f: Chat User ID of the message sender
+-   f: Chat user ID of the message sender
--   t: Chat User ID of the message receivier
+-   t: Chat user ID of the message receivier
 -   g: group ID
 -   m: message ID